arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/user-manual/content.md

 **Opta's analog/digital programmable inputs and user-programmable button are interrupt capable**.
 An interrupt is a signal that prompts Opta's microcontroller to stop its current execution and start executing a special routine known as the Interrupt Service Routine (ISR).
 Once the ISR finishes, the microcontroller resumes executing its previous routine.

 Interrupts are particularly useful when reacting instantly to an external event, such as a button press or a sensor signal.
 Without interrupts, you would have to constantly poll the status of a button or a sensor in the main loop of your running sketch.
-With interrupts, you can let your Opta's™ microcontroller do other tasks and only react when a desired event occurs.
+With interrupts, you can let your Opta's microcontroller do other tasks and only react when a desired event occurs.

 ***Due to Opta's™ microcontroller interrupt structure, interrupts in terminals `I1` and `I3` cannot be used simultaneously; you need to choose just one to avoid issues with them.***